Feastio

 Restaurant, train tracks, and the Eastern Promenade Trail.

-It was a warm Friday afternoon when I made the 20-minute walk from my Aloft Hotel to Twelve at the Portland Harbor waterfront.
+It was a warm Friday afternoon when I walked the 20 minutes from my Aloft Hotel to Twelve at the Portland Harbor waterfront.

 The restaurant's name refers to the 127-year-old building's initial purpose-manufacturing train parts.
 It was initially called "Building 12: Pattern Storehouse" and was part of Portland's largest factory complex.